1993 Giro d'Italia: Race overview

 This edition of the Giro began with a split stage, with the morning leg consisting of an 85 km undulating course and the afternoon stage being a brief 9 km individual time trial.
 Moreno Argentin won the morning stage after attacking on the final climb of the day to win the leg by thirty-four seconds over the chasing peloton.
 The afternoon time trial navigated the streets of Portoferraio and was won by Italian Maurizio Fondriest.
 The Giro's second stage was relatively a flat route that culminated with a sprint finish which was won by Adriano Baffi.
 The next day saw the first uphill finish to the Selle di Corno.
 General classification hopeful Piotr Ugrumov positioned himself in the day's breakaway and attacked up the final climb to win the stage and climb to second overall.

 The Giro's fourth stage ended with a sprint finish that was won by Italian Fabio Baldato.
 Jolly Componibili–Club 88's Dimitri Konyshev attacked in the closing kilometers of the fifth stage to take the win.
 The day of racing concluded with a sprint finish in Messina, which was won by Italian Guido Bontempi.
-Bjarne Riis, Giancarlo Perini, and Michele Coppolillo made up the leading breakaway as the race made its way into the stage seven finish in Agrigento.
+Bjarne Riis (who later admitted doping), Giancarlo Perini, and Michele Coppolillo made up the leading breakaway as the race made its way into the stage seven finish in Agrigento.
 Riis and Coppolillo pulled away from Perini in the final seconds and Riis subsequently edged out Perini for the victory.
 The race's eighth leg came down to a sprint finish in Palermo, where Adriano Baffi bested the likes of Endrio Leoni and Fabio Baldato for the win.

 The race's ninth stage began in Montelibretti after the race necessitated the transfer to the city during the rest day the day before.
 The riders were preparing for a sprint finish when Giorgio Furlan and Mario Chiesa attacked with about 5 km of racing to go.
 The two riders successfully fended off the chasing peloton and went on to the finish in Fabriano, where Furlan managed to beat out Chiesa for the victory.
 The stage 10 individual time trial began and ended in the city of Senigallia.
 Miguel Induráin dominated the course and gained over a minute on race leader Moreno Argentin, which allowed him to gain the overall lead of the race and don the race leader's maglia rosa (pink jersey).